 \section{Linearized stability analysis of homogeneous steady state}

-In the mathematical analysis of pattern formation in reaction-diffusion systems, the principle of exchange of stability (\cite{CR4, Si, Sat} e.g.) is often employed to determine when bifurcation occurs for the family of evolution equations.
-Generally speaking, the principle states that when a spatially homogeneous solution loses its stability as a parameter crosses a threshold value, there may exist stable spatially inhomogeneous solutions to the system.
-In particular if the homogeneous solution loses stability through a pair of complex conjugate eigenvalues crossing the imaginary axis, one may expect, under suitable but reasonable technical conditions, that there exist time periodic solutions to the evolution equations.
-Moreover this principle usually gives a qualitative relationship between the shape of bifurcating curve (such as its turning direction) of solutions and their stabilities.
+In the mathematical analysis of pattern formation in reaction--diffusion systems, the principle of exchange of stability (\cite{CR4,Sat,Si} e.g.) is often employed to determine when bifurcation occurs for the family of evolution equations.
+Generally speaking, this principle states that when a spatially homogeneous solution of a system becomes unstable as a parameter crosses a threshold value, it may admit stable spatially inhomogeneous solutions.
+In particular, if the homogeneous solution loses stability through a pair of complex conjugate eigenvalues crossing the imaginary axis, one may expect, under suitable but reasonably technical conditions, that there exist time--periodic solutions to the evolution equations.
+Moreover, this principle usually gives a qualitative relationship between the shape of bifurcating curve (such as its turning direction) of solutions and their stabilities.

-In this paper we are interested in studying time periodic solutions to (\ref{11}), in contrast to the stable steady states investigated in \cite{WZYH}.
-For the simplicity of our calculations and without much loss of generality we shall confine our attention to system (\ref{11}) over one--dimensional interval $(0,L)$
+In this paper, we are interested in studying time--periodic solutions to (\ref{11}), in contrast to the stable steady states investigated in \cite{WZYH}.
+For the simplicity of our calculations and without much loss of generality, we shall confine our attention to system (\ref{11}) over one--dimensional interval $(0,L)$

-One of our goals is to explore how cellular kinetics effect the formation of spatially inhomogeneous positive solutions to (\ref{21}).
-For this purpose, we adopt the principle of exchange of stability in the context of Hopf bifurcation, i.e., the bifurcation of a family of time periodic solutions from $(\bar u, \bar v,\bar w)$.
+One of our primary goals is to explore how cellular kinetics effect the formation of spatially inhomogeneous positive solutions to (\ref{21}).
+For this purpose, we adopt the principle of exchange of stability in the context of Hopf bifurcation, i.e., the bifurcation of a family of time--periodic solutions from $(\bar u, \bar v,\bar w)$.
 To begin with, we carry out the linearized stability of $(\bar u,\bar v, \bar w)$ to investigate the spatial--temporal of dynamics to (\ref{21}) around this homogeneous solution.
 Some of our stability results have been obtained in \cite{WZYH} and more details are needed for our purpose in this paper, therefore we include them here for the completeness and consistency of our arguments.

 Linearizing (\ref{21}) by setting $U$, $V$ and $W$

 with $0<\epsilon \ll 1$ and substituting these perturbations into (\ref{21}), we obtain